AnchalChilwal/bank-customer-churn-analysis/README.md

 # Bank Customer Churn Analysis

 ## Brief Summary
-A data analytics project focused on identifying customer churn patterns and uncovering key factors influencing customer churn in the banking sector by using SQL Server and Power BI.
+A data analytics project focused on identifying customer distribution among segments and uncovering key factors influencing customer churn in the banking sector by using SQL Server and Power BI.

 ## Overview
 Customer churn is a major challenge for banks as retaining existing customers is more cost-effective than acquiring new ones.